General: Pentagon hesitated on sending Guard to Capitol riot

 "Whether that's going to require testimony or not, I don't know, but it's definitely going to require an opportunity to ask them questions about their view, from their perspective, of why this decision-making process went so horribly wrong," Blunt said.

-At last week's hearing, officials who were in charge of security at the Capitol blamed one another as well as federal law enforcement for their own lack of preparation as hundreds of rioters descended on the building, easily breached the security perimeter and eventually broke into the Capitol.
+At last week's hearing, officials in charge of Capitol security blamed one another as well as federal law enforcement for their own lack of preparation as hundreds of rioters descended on the building, easily breached the security perimeter and eventually broke into the Capitol.
 Five people died as a result of the rioting.

-So far, lawmakers conducting investigations have focused on failed efforts to gather and share intelligence about the insurrectionists' planning and on the deliberations among officials about whether and when to call National Guard troops to protect Congress.

-Thousands of National Guard troops are still patrolling the fenced-in Capitol, and multiple committees across Congress are launching investigations into mistakes made on Jan.
+Thousands of National Guard troops are still patrolling the fenced-in Capitol, and multiple committees across Congress are investigating Jan.
 6. The probes are largely focused on security missteps and the origins of the extremism that led hundreds of Trump supporters to break through the doors and windows of the Capitol, hunt for lawmakers and temporarily stop the counting of electoral votes.

-Congress has, for now, abandoned any examination of Trump's role in the attack after the Senate acquitted him last month at his impeachment trial on a charge of inciting an insurrection.

 Lawmakers have grilled law enforcement officials about missed intelligence ahead of the attack, including a report from an FBI field office in Virginia that warned of online posts foreshadowing a "war" in Washington.
-Capitol Police leaders have said they were unaware of the report at the time, even though the FBI had forwarded it to the department.
+Sund has said he was unaware of the report at the time, even though the FBI had circulated it to others in the department.

-Testifying before the Senate Judiciary Committee on Tuesday, FBI Director Christopher Wray said the report was disseminated though the FBI's joint terrorism task force, discussed at a command post in Washington and posted on an internet portal available to other law enforcement agencies.
+Testifying before the Senate Judiciary Committee on Tuesday, FBI Director Christopher Wray said the report was disseminated through the FBI's joint terrorism task force, discussed at a command post and posted on an internet portal available to law enforcement agencies.

-Though the information was raw and unverified and appeared aspirational in nature, Wray said, it was specific and concerning enough that "the smartest thing to do, the most prudent thing to do, was just push it to the people who needed to get it."
+Though the information was raw and unverified, Wray said, it was specific and concerning enough that "the smartest thing to do, the most prudent thing to do, was just push it to the people who needed to get it."

-Acting Capitol Police Chief Yogananda Pittman, in testimony last week, conceded there were multiple levels of failures in the riot but denied that law enforcement failed to take seriously warnings of violence before the insurrection.

-Associated Press writers Ben Fox and Michael Balsamo in Washington contributed to this report.
+Associated Press writers Ben Fox, Michael Balsamo and Lolita C. Baldor contributed to this report.